 SEPA Instant Credit Transfer (SEPA Instant) is a unique real-time payments scheme in that it is a regional interoperable scheme.
 It fits within the global trend where the rise of mobile offerings, the wish to reduce cash and alternatives to classic Payment Service Provider (PSP) environments are driving the uptake and PSP propositions towards real time payments.
 The SEPA Instant scheme is an optional scheme, available to any Payment Service Provider (PSP) in the geographic scope of SEPA.

 The SEPA Instant Credit Transfer, as defined by the European Payments Council (EPC), specifies a target maximum execution time of 10 seconds.
 In this timeframe, the funds have to be made available to the beneficiary or the payment rejected.
 The scheme operates 24/7/365 and delivers real time failure notifications.
-The maximum SEPA Instant transaction amount, for now, is EUR 15,000.
+The maximum SEPA Instant transaction amount is EUR 15,000.
+The limit will be increased to EUR 100,000 on the 1st July 2020.

 The Form3 SEPA Instant service is a fully managed service that facilitates efficient technical access to the RT1 system of the EBA Clearing Instant Payment Scheme (EBA IPS).
 EBA Clearing as the pan-European Automatic Clearing House (ACH), provides the widest possible reach for SEPA Instant.
 The Form3 SEPA Instant service is fully compliant with the EPC SCT Inst Rulebook and EBA Clearing specifications supporting both the SEPA Instant Credit Transfer and exception handling via recall.